Taleigão: History of the Novidade

 In 1514, Afonso de Albuquerque devoted himself fully to governing Goa.
 He gradually elevated Goa to a political and commercial capital of Portuguese India.
 He established coin minting.
 In memory of the conquest of Ilhas, Afonso de Albuquerque built a chapel dedicated to St. Catherine at Old Goa which was enlarged into a big church which is now known as Sé Cathedral.
 In recognition of the help rendered by the people of Taleigão, by offering food provisions to his troops, Afonso de Albuquerque granted them the privilege to cut the first sheaves of rice on 21 August, prior to the other villages in Ilhas.
 This decree has been described in the Foral of Portuguese writer Afonso Mexia dated 16 September 1526, Article 54 which says: "The village of Taleigão has prominence over the others to harvest the paddy.
 The gaonkars will come every year with sheaves of paddy stalks to the city of Goa (now old Goa), where it will be presented at the main altar at the Se Cathedral.
 From there, the Vicar will come with them to the Fort where the Factor will present a pachari (a white or coloured shawl), on which he is allowed to spend four pardaos (currency of the time).
 To the gaonkar who has been selected amongst them for this honour.
 Thereafter, the harvesting in other villages can be effected."

 Afonso de Albuquerque strengthened the foundation of the existing agricultural association and named it as a Communidade.
-He introduced rules and regulation (Código de Communidades) which empowered them with administrative, financial and judicial powers.
+He introduced rules and regulations (Código de Communidades) which empowered them with administrative, financial and judicial powers.
 He took the initiative in appointing managing committees of Gauncars to administer and monitor the distribution of agricultural land (aforamento & shares) and collection of revenue from the agricultural produce, which was used for the welfare of village community and paying dividends (zonos).
 As a result of these reforms and transparency in the system, the Communidade of Taleigão prospered economically from the rice cultivation on vast tracts of land and earned the distinction of being the granary of Ilhas de Goa.
 As a tradition, on 24 August the President of the feast and the representatives of gauncars present the first sheaves of rice to the Portuguese Governor who was the custodian of the Communidade land.
 As a part of the Hindu culture, the then Gauncars who were Hindus offered these sheaves and sought blessings from the village deity.
 After embracing Christianity, the Gauncars continued these traditions with Eucharistic celebration in church and dedication of the sheaves to the patron of the village - São Miguel Arcanjo.
 This explains why the Communidade Gauncars have the privilege of celebrating the Festa da Espiga and the feast of patron São Miguel Arcanjo.
 The Gauncars maintained the church (painting, repairs, bell tower, etc.) and village roads, bunds, etc., using the funds of the Communidade.